huggingface/hub-docs/docs/hub/transformers-js.md

 ## Quick tour

 It's super simple to translate from existing code!
-Just like the python library, we support the `pipeline` API.
+Just like the Python library, we support the `pipeline` API.
 Pipelines group together a pretrained model with preprocessing of inputs and postprocessing of outputs, making it the easiest way to run models with the library.

 <table>
 <tr>